astaniano/hat/platforms/webSecAcademy/client_side_topics/csrf/csrf.md

 ### CSRF token is duplicated in a cookie
 > Note: If confused look at the previous `CSRF token is tied to a non-session cookie`

-In a further variation on the preceding vulnerability, some applications do not maintain any server-side record of tokens that have been issued, but instead duplicate each token within a cookie and a request parameter.
+In a further variation of the preceding vulnerability, some applications do not maintain any server-side record of tokens that have been issued, but instead duplicate each token within a cookie and a request parameter.
 When the subsequent request is validated, the application simply verifies that the token submitted in the request parameter matches the value submitted in the cookie

 Here, the attacker doesn't need to obtain a valid token of their own.
 They simply invent a token (perhaps in the required format, if that is being checked), leverage the cookie-setting behavior to place their cookie into the victim's browser, and feed their token to the victim in their CSRF attack.